Thomas W Holtzman Junior Elementary School

 Thomas W Holtzman Junior Elementary School is ranked within the bottom 50% of all 2,820 schools in Pennsylvania (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 The diversity score of Thomas W Holtzman Junior Elementary School is 0.76, which is more than the diversity score at state average of 0.53.
 The school's diversity has stayed relatively flat over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (PA)|

 |All Ethnic Groups|

 Nearby Public Schools

-- The nearest high school to Thomas W Holtzman Junior Elementary School is Commonwealth Charter Academy Charter School (2.4 miles away)
+The nearest high school and middle school to Thomas W Holtzman Junior Elementary School is Commonwealth Charter Academy Charter School (2.4 miles away)

 1201 N Progress Ave